Chart Color Schemes

 Greenvale - Bulla is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Greenvale-Bulla has a significant cultural diversity, with 34.4% of its population born overseas and 46.8% speaking a language other than English at home.
-Christianity is the predominant religion in Greenvale-Bulla, comprising 58.6% of people, while Islam is overrepresented at 19.8%, compared to Greater Melbourne's average of 24.1%.
-In terms of ancestry, 'Other' is the largest group at 26.8%, lower than the regional average of 36.9%.
+Greenvale-Bulla has a high level of cultural diversity, with 34.4% of its population born overseas and 46.8% speaking a language other than English at home.
+Christianity is the predominant religion in Greenvale-Bulla, making up 58.6% of the population.
+However, Islam is significantly overrepresented, comprising 19.8% compared to Greater Melbourne's average of 5.6%.

 Frequently Asked Questions - Diversity